swlaschin/fsrequire/README.md

   * As an client, you would need to switch your local cloned repo to use the experimental branch
   * Alternatively, you could clone someone's fork rather than the central repo.

+### Multiple repositories

+In some cases, you might want to have two repositories, a personal/private one and the central one.

+This can be done by chaining the two so that the personal/private one is searched first, and then the central one.

+### Stats

+It might be useful to allow the tool to send stats up to the cloud about what libraries it is using (opt-in only of course).
+This would enable accurate analytics such as tracking popularity and frequency.